-I recently learned about Paribus, an app that helps you automatically get the best price on a purchase.
+I recently learned about Paribus, an app that helps you get the best price on a purchase after the transaction has been made.
 There are a number of stores out there that agree to price match, but in order to be sure you’re getting the best deals, you have to be doing a whole lot of monitoring and checking of prices and sales.
 And let’s be honest, who has time to do that, especially after you’ve made your purchase?
 I admit, I’m not even the best about making sure that I’m purchasing at the lowest price.
 I do a few searches, but I certainly don’t scan every store to make sure that yes, this price I’m paying is the best price available.

 That’s where Paribus comes in – a price monitoring and savings app.

 Paribus monitors your purchases and when you’re owed money back, boom!
 There it is!
 You don’t have to do anything.
 It’s a pretty great deal, and it is 100% free.

 Paribus monitors your email account (and you can link it to your Amazon account too) and every time you shop at one of your sites, they pull that purchase information into the app.
 Then the wonders of the Paribus programming does its work and hunts down whether a better price is available and continues to monitor these prices.
 When a lower price is found and you are due a refund, Paribus does all the work for you!
 They contact the company and provide the necessary information to get you your refund, which is credited back to you, typically in the form of your original payment (so money back to your credit card or debit card in most cases).

 Downloading and logging in was easy.
 Paribus is available for both iOS and Android, so I already like them.
 I linked my email account and I was up and running.
 As soon as I made a purchase, Paribus was there, monitoring for price drops.

 Paribus isn’t yet working with every store out there, but they’ve got a solid list of very popular stores, and that list continues to grow.
 The list includes many major retailers.
 The company updates the list as more retailers become available.